chenjiahan/rodal/README.md

-# react-dialog
+# Rodal
-A simple dialog for React.
+A React component for modal and dialog.

 ## Usage

     import React, { Component } from 'react';
-    import Dialog from '../src/react-dialog';
+    import Rodal from '../src/rodal';

     class App extends Component {